Are you OK with cookies?

 Skip to content

-We cannot revisit things already known by the jury, the judge, or the magistrates.
+We cannot revisit or investigate things already known by the jury, the judge, or the magistrates.

-What will you do with my application form?
+What will we do with your application form?

 • If you have an appeal pending.